berkaayildiz/Flutter-Apps/README.md

 ### Customizing the Chatbot

 The chatbot is designed to be easily customized to handle a variety of use cases.
-To customize the chatbot, you can modify the logic folder.
+To customize the chatbot, you can modify the [controllers](chatbot_app/lib/controllers) folder.
 This folder contains the functions for generating responses to user input.

 ### Acknowledgments